raddick/sdssOrg/wp-content/plugins/rss-import/readme.txt

 * Lithuanian translation files by [Vincent G](http://www.host1plus.com)
 * Portuguese translation files by [Miguel Patricio Angelo](http://www.miguelpatricio.com/)

-= Licence =
+= License =
 Good news, this plugin is free for everyone!
 Since it's released under the GPL, you can use it free of charge on your personal or commercial blog.
-But if you enjoy this plugin, you can thank me and leave a [small donation](http://bueltge.de/wunschliste/ "Wishliste and Donate") for the time I've spent writing and supporting this plugin.
+But if you enjoy this plugin, you can thank me by leaving a [small donation](http://bueltge.de/wunschliste/ "Wish lists and donations") for the time I've spent writing and supporting this plugin.
 And I really don't want to know how many hours of my life this plugin has already eaten ;)

 = Translations =
 The plugin comes with various translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
 If you want to help to translate the plugin to your language, please have a look at the sitemap.pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows).